-The implemented risk management framework ensures an effective identification, measurement and management of risks across the Group and builds the basis to make informed risk-based business decisions.
-It allows to react quickly and proactively to market trends or other deteriorating developments as well as support the bank's sustainable organic and inorganic growth within the overall risk appetite.
-Sustainability risks are environmental, social or governance events or conditions, which if they occur have or may potentially have significant negative impacts on assets, financial and earnings situation, or reputation.
+The implemented risk management framework ensures the effective identification, measurement, and management of risks across the Group and forms the basis to make informed risk-based business decisions.
+It makes it possible to react quickly and proactively to market trends or other deteriorating developments as well as support the Bank's sustainable organic and inorganic growth within the overall risk appetite.
+Sustainability risks are environmental, social or governance events or conditions, which if they occur have or may potentially have significant negative impacts on the Bank's assets, financial and earnings situation, or reputation.